Poshjark/kbu_button/README.md

 1. Raise your hand and clench it into a fist.
 2. Press the button.
-3. A message "KBU?" will appear on your device screen, initiating the process of obtaining information.
+3. A message "КБУ?" will appear in your device output stream.

 ## Contributing